Sustainability and climate conscious travel

-Transport is often the biggest part of your carbon footprint and short and long haul flights are major contributors to global carbon emissions.
-To reduce your emissions:
+Travelling to your destination is obviously part and parcel of your study and work away experience, and transport is often the biggest part of your carbon footprint.
+Short and long haul flights are major contributors to global carbon emissions.

-Travel slow if you can, or take direct flights where possible
+• travelling slow if you can, or taking direct flights where possible

 Calculate your emissions